You’ve seen them! The elephant ear plant – colocasia with its spectacular growth, and huge leaves add a tropical feel to any landscape.

 - Keep soil very dry

-- Store pots with tubers in a basement or garage at temperature between 45-55 degrees until spring growing season (after frost possibilities have past).
+- Store pots with tubers in a basement or garage at a temperature between 45° – 55° degrees Fahrenheit until spring growing season (after the danger of frost has passed).

-- Check tuber to make sure they do not dry out or rot.
+- Check the tuber to make sure they do not dry out or rot.

 Propagation by division of tuberous taro roots at spring potting time.

 More on Digging Up Elephant Ears

 Colocasia esculenta (Taro or Dasheen) – “esculent” meaning edible, is grown not only for ornamental purposes.
 It is also widely grown like rice around the world for its large edible, starchy tubers and is an important food source.

 The food crop plant must be properly cooked before eating otherwise it can be upset the stomach.
 The sap can irritate the skin.